Kitisplode/minecraftMod-golemFirstStone/README.md

 Craft a *Sculpted Emerald Head* with a Lodestone and Emerald blocks, then place it in a First of Brick structure in the world.

+Craft a *Sculpted Gold Head* with a Lodestone and Gold blocks, then place it in a First of Diorite structure in the world.

 ---

 Each First has 1000 HP and special attacks.